8 Appointment Setting Tips That Fill Your Lot

 When a prospect goes quiet after showing interest, they are not gone.
 They are skeptical.
 Social proof is the fastest way to break through that wall.

 Generic five-star ratings do not move people.
 Specific outcomes do.
-A family from here in Tulsa traded a 2019 Tacoma and drove home a new Silverado with $0 down last Saturday” is a real story.
+A family from Tulsa traded a 2019 Tacoma and drove home a new Silverado with $0 down last Saturday” is a real story.
 It is specific enough to be believable and relatable enough to be motivating.
 Match the testimonial to the buyer type.
 A first-time buyer needs a different story than a fleet manager.

 Where to Deploy Social Proof